The Last of Us season 2: Critical response

-Critics praised the performances of Isabela Merced (left) and Kaitlyn Dever (right).

 The second season of The Last of Us received "universal acclaim" according to review aggregator Metacritic, with a weighted score of 81 out of 100 based on 44 reviews.
-On Rotten Tomatoes, 92% of 270 critics gave a positive review.
+On Rotten Tomatoes, 92% of 272 critics gave a positive review.
 The website's general consensus called it "a challenging expansion that retains its predecessor's superb performances and verisimilitude".
 Critics felt the season reinforced The Last of Us as the best video game adaptation; /Films Jeremy Mathai felt it "sets a new standard".
 Empires John Nugent called it "another remarkable run of episodes" and "post-apocalyptic television at its peak", and Colliders Ross Bonaime declared it "one of 2025's best seasons of TV".
 Reviewers praised the action sequences, direction, performances, production design, and writing, though some criticized the pacing and considered the story incomplete.

 /Films Matahi lauded the unified creative vision of each production department, and Colliders Bonaime praised the matching of each director with their familiar subject matter.
 Several reviewers compared the second episode's action sequences to Game of Thrones at its best; Empires Nugent called it "exceptional grand scale cinematic television few others than HBO can muster", and The Timess James Jackson compared it to the opening sequence of Saving Private Ryan (1998), though IGNs Simon Cardy found it an overcorrection of the first season's scarce action and felt it overshadowed other pivotal moments.
 Many critics considered the sixth episode the standout for highlighting Joel and Ellie's relationship, though some felt it highlighted their noted absence elsewhere in the season and IGNs Cardy thought it impeded momentum.
 Some reviewers considered the premiere episode effective but the finale the weakest.
 Praise was directed at the cinematography for highlighting performances and matching the game's cinematic qualities, and the production design for its presenting the world's beauty and destruction, though TheWraps Chase Hutchinson found Seattle's recreation occasionally lacking.